|Graduate Program Head||Alexander Siedschlag|

 Students also will select two in-depth 3-credit research methods courses on the basis of their research interests (quantitative, qualitative, or mixed methods), suitability of the courses in preparing students for their dissertation studies, and the availability of the courses.

-Upon successful completion of the specialization courses and research methods courses, with a minimum 3.5 GPA, a doctoral student takes a comprehensive written and oral examination.
-Comprehensive examinations are administered by the student’s dissertation committee.
+Upon successful completion of the specialization courses and research methods courses, with a minimum 3.0 GPA, a doctoral student takes a comprehensive written and oral examination.
+Comprehensive examinations are administered by the student’s Ph.D. committee.
 In comprehensive examinations, students are tested about the contents of their specialization areas and they will be required to propose a research design on a relevant topic.

-After passing the comprehensive examination, a student must work with his or her adviser and dissertation committee to develop a full dissertation proposal within three months of the exam.
-Once the dissertation committee approves the full proposal, dissertation research can begin.
-Students will be required to conduct their dissertation research and write and defend their dissertations in accordance with Graduate Council policy and as agreed on by their dissertation committees.
+After passing the comprehensive examination, a student must work with his or her adviser and Ph.D. committee to develop a full dissertation proposal within three months of the exam.
+Once the Ph.D. committee approves the full proposal, dissertation research can begin.
+Students will be required to conduct their dissertation research and write and defend their dissertations in accordance with Graduate Council policy and as agreed on by their Ph.D. committees.
+The dissertation must be accepted by the Ph.D. committee, the head of the graduate program, and the Graduate School, and the student must pass a final oral examination (the dissertation defense).

 Grade Point Average and Time Limit